Refrigeration using solar power

 Bread machine loaf baked using solar power is dependent on refrigeration to keep the wheat berries from bugs and moisture.

-Low GI bread too can be cooked using a bread-machine powered by solar; I alluded above to the fact that we store wheat berries for a whole year by refrigeration using solar power.
+Low GI bread too can be cooked using a bread-machine powered by solar.
+I alluded above to the fact that we store wheat berries for a whole year by refrigeration using solar power; freezing the grain for two weeks kills the weevils.

 Including grinding the wheat to make healthy flour, it takes only five minutes to prepare the goodies for low GI bread.
 No chemicals, half the salt and a wonderful mixture of ground seeds give this loaf a divine flavour.